-Situation #3: Coworker is in need of general assistance.
+Situation #3: A coworker is in need of general assistance

-What if a coworker comes to you with a genuine, reasonable ask for help?
+What if a coworker comes to you with a genuine, reasonable request?
 Say they want you to weigh in with your perspective on a report or they want help presenting at an upcoming meeting.
 It’s not an outlandish request, and you do have something you can bring to the table that would add value–but it will require some time on your part.

 What do you do?

 If you can reasonably help your coworker with the task, go for it.
-Don’t be afraid to lend a helping hand when it makes sense, as these are moments in which you can strengthen rapport and camaraderie with your coworkers (all while showcasing your “team player” mentality.)
+Don’t be afraid to lend a helping hand when it makes sense, as these are moments in which you can strengthen rapport and camaraderie with your coworkers.

 However, if the request extends beyond your bandwidth or area of expertise, you can always refer your coworker to the appropriate person so he or she can find the right, most appropriate person who can help.
-Say so when the task falls outside your purview.
-It’s okay to defer to someone else who might be a better, more helpful resource.
 You could say, “That’s not really my area of expertise, but I think [X person] handles that.”